What Kinds of Employment are Allowed Under OPT?

 - Self-employed business owner: Students on OPT may start a business and be self-employed.
 In this situation, the student must work full time.
 The student must be able to prove that he or she has the proper business licenses and is actively engaged in a business related to the his/her degree program.

 - Employment through an agency: Students on post-completion OPT must be able to provide evidence showing they worked an average of at least 20 hours per week while employed by the agency.
 Employment agencies can be identified in the “yellow pages” of local phone directories under “Employment Agencies” or by searching “Temporary Employment Agencies” on the internet.
 Kelly Services and Manpower, Inc are examples of national agencies.

-- Unpaid employment: Students may work as volunteers or unpaid interns, where this does not violate any labor laws.
+- Unpaid employment: Students may work as volunteers or unpaid interns where this does not violate any labor laws.
 The work must be at least 20 hours per week for students on post-completion OPT.
 These students must be able to provide evidence from the employer that the student worked at least 20 hours per week during the period of employment.
 Not-for-profit agencies and religious organizations are good choices for unpaid employment.
-For an excellent definition of what constitutes “volunteering” and information on what kinds of employers can hire volunteers, visit the following link of the United States Department of Labor:
+For an excellent definition of what constitutes “volunteering” and information on what kinds of employers can hire volunteers, visit the United States Department of Labor website.

-Special employment rules for 17-Month Extensions of OPT: Students authorized on a 17-month extension of OPT must work at least 20 hours per week for an E-Verify employer in a position directly related to the student's STEM degree.
-Students on a 17-month extension of OPT may work multiple jobs, but all the employers must be enrolled in E-Verify.
+Special employment rules for 24-Month Extensions of OPT: Students authorized on a 24-month extension of OPT must work at least 20 hours per week for an E-Verify employer in a position directly related to the student's STEM degree.
+Students on a 24-month extension of OPT may work multiple jobs, but all the employers must be enrolled in E-Verify.
 Unpaid or volunteer employment is permitted but it must be with an E-Verify employer as well.